Rookout/explorook/README.md

 - Follow [@rookoutlabs](https://twitter.com/rookoutlabs) and let us know what you think!
 - Read and subscribe to the [official Rookout Blog](https://www.rookout.com/blog/)

+## Requirements
+### Node.js
+This project supports Node.js version 18 and above.
+Ensure that you have Node.js v18.19.30 or later installed on your system to use this project effectively.
+### Operating System
+While this project is designed to run on various operating systems, it does not support Windows 7 or Windows 8.
+We recommend using Windows 10/11, macOS, or a Linux distribution for optimal compatibility and performance.

 ## License

 Copyright (c) Rookout LTD. All rights reserved.